 Please include attribution to Caring People Inc with this graphic.

-Care And Treatment For Sexually Transmitted Diseases
+Care and Treatment for Sexually Transmitted Diseases

 Seniors are not immune to contracting an STD, and many are having sex without considering the risks.
 They are not getting information on sexually transmitted diseases that are incurable or contracted orally from their caregiver or even their doctor.

 Testing of common sexually transmitted disease in seniors needs to occur especially if your parent is sexually active with a partner.
 Leaving this unaddressed can create a situation where your parent is passing the disease to other partners without warning.

-Types Of Sexually Transmitted Diseases
+Types of Sexually Transmitted Diseases

 Seniors are at risk of contracting many of different types of STDs whether it be from oral sex or intercourse.
 Some of the more common sexually transmitted diseases in seniors can include: